-Installation area must be clean and dry.
-Make sure the surface is free of grease or oil.
-Ambient temperature must be above 50 $^{\circ}$ F (10 $^{\circ}$ C).

-Determine exact position before removing the backing paper on the decal.

-- 1. Peel the decal off the backing sheet. - 2.
-Align the decal with an edge on the machine if possible. - 3.
-Starting on one edge, carefully press the center of the exposed sticky backing in place, smoothing it out as you work from one side to the other. - 4.
-Use a squeegee, credit card or similar to smooth it out.
-Work from one end of the decal to the other end.
+- 1. Be sure that the installation area is clean and dry. - 2.
+Be sure temperature is above 50 °F (10 °C). - 3.
+Determine exact position before removing from the backing paper. - 4.
+Pull the decal off the backing sheet, align the sign over the specified area, then carefully press the exposed sticky backing in place. - 5.
+Use a piece of the backing paper to smooth the decal out, pressing from the center outwards. - 6.
 Small air pockets can be pierced with a pin and smoothed out using the piece of sign backing paper.

-4. Familiarization
+3. Familiarization

-4.1 To the New Operator or Owner
+3.1 To the New Operator or Owner